m0rff/dokku-telegram/README.md

 # dokku-telegram
-A plugin for Dokku that notifies Slack of deployments.
+A plugin for Dokku that notifies Telegram chats of deployments.